astolzen/elkdemo/README.md

 # What is this
 A collection of Ansible Playbooks and Roles to roll out an ELK (Elasticsearch, Logstash, Kibana) Stack on two virtual Machines.

- The Logstash VM will connect to **Twitter** and collect all Tweets to a given Keywoard.
+ The Logstash VM will connect to **Twitter** and collect all Tweets to a given Keyword.
 The Access to the Kibana Web-UI is proxied through Nginx, secured which a *htpasswd*-Authentication.

 This Demo is intended to run as a workflow from within Ansible Tower (or AWX).